CIS565-Fall-2017/Project4-CUDA-Rasterizer/INSTRUCTION.md

 ### Running the code

-The main function requires a gltf model file.
+The main function requires a glTF model file.
 Call the program with one as an argument: `cis565_rasterizer gltfs/duck/duck.gltf`.
 (In Visual Studio, `../gltfs/duck/duck.gltf`.)